 The basic idea of communication is to move information from point A to point B as accurately and efficiently as possible.
 Let’s take a closer look at what this actually means.

 Another way to look at it is that information is anything that can be described.
-An encoding is, therefore, the description that you choose that uniquely determines what you have in mind.
-It’s important to note that not all encodings are created equal.
-Instead of writing the number 2, your friend could have also written: “go to the bagel shop next to the hardware store on the corner of Main Street.”
-These two descriptions may be about the same location and after reading them you may have the same place in mind, but one of them is more concise than the other.
+An encoding is, therefore, the description that you choose that uniquely determines the what thing you have in mind.
+It’s important to note that not all encodings are created equally.
+Instead of writing the number “2”, your friend could have also written: “go to the bagel shop next to the hardware store on the corner of Main Street.”
+These two descriptions may be about the same thing and after reading them you may have the same place in mind, but one of them is more concise than the other.

 The communication problem can be summarized by the following diagram: